recommend-games/blog/content/posts/sdj_2023_3/index.md

 1. The jury clearly disagrees with my assessment of it being a solo (only) game, so that doesn't seem to be an obstacle.
 2. Maybe being a solo game isn't all that bad?
 Maybe it's time to highlight this part of the hobby?
 But then again, Harald Schrapers, chair of the jury, wrote a whole editorial on how he's "totally not interested" in solo gaming (spielbox 2019/7).
 3. From a social aspect, maybe the strongest draw could be the promise of bringing video gamers into the analogue tabletop world.
-As an ambassador for the hobby, this could be the most valuable assets of them all.
+As an ambassador for the hobby, this could be the most valuable asset of them all.

 # Nominated for {{% kdj %}}Kennerspiel des Jahres 2023{{% /kdj %}}